smugmug/godynamo/README.md

 allows an input structure with an arbitrary number of write requests.
 These functions are provided as a convenience and do not alter your provisioning model, so be careful.

-*Throttling* occurs in DynamoDB operations when the server sees a spike in the rate of growth in requests.
+*Throttling* occurs in DynamoDB operations when AWS wishes to shape traffic to their service.
 GoDynamo utilizes the standard *exponential decay* resubmission algorithm as described in the AWS documentation.
 While you will see messages regarding the throttling, GoDynamo continues to retry your request as per the resubmission algorithm.